Student & Parent Handbook

 Well-Trained Mind Academy instructors use several methods to provide feedback to both students and parents:

-- Lecture: Well-Trained Mind Academy courses are centered on interactive and engaging discussion.
+- Live Classes: Well-Trained Mind Academy courses are centered on interactive and engaging discussion.
 Students receive real-time feedback on comments and ideas in class.

 - Course, Assignment, and Test Design: Instructors at the Well-Trained Mind Academy use their course, assignment, and test design to guide students through their classes at a reasonable pace and fairly assess their progress.